How To Ask For a Raise – 3 Useful Tips

 These are all valid reasons to begin a discussion with your superiors regarding compensation.
 Many employers are willing to consider upping your pay if you make an increasingly positive impact on the organization.

 Asking for raise can be daunting.
 If you are justified in your reasoning, you should approach your supervisor about a possible pay increase.
 Here are a few tips for success.

 1. Gather Evidence of Your Contributions

 How can you demonstrate to your superiors that you are worthy of a raise?
 You need to prove that you’ve made contributions to the institution beyond merely coming to work every day.
 What were your contributions to research, curricula, campaigns, and other important projects that were extremely valuable to the institution?
 Do you consistently receive positive evaluations from your students and peers?
 Have you been asked to represent your institution at events?
 Find evidence that you have contributed to your employer’s success and added value to your institution.
 This evidence will help justify your request for higher pay.

 Show you invested in your skills: Education doesn’t stop when you’re done with your degree.
 What other certificates or continuing education have you earned after your start date?
 Better yet, did it come out of your pocket?
 Even if your employer paid for additional skills training and education, you have justification to request a raise since your new skills make you a more valuable asset.

 2. Research Higher Education Salaries and Raises

 When asking for a raise, it’s important to prepare yourself with reputable data from sources like the Bureau of Labor Statistics.
 What’s the national average for higher education salaries and raises relative to years of service?
-It’s important to show that you are knowledgeable about how your situation compares to industry standards.
+You should also check job boards for job postings with responsibilities that are comparable to what you have.
+If you do find some, see if salaries are listed and keep those numbers in your back pocket.
+Show that you’ve done your homework and are knowledgeable about how your situation compares to the market.